Previous dayMarch 23, 2026Next day

 122.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.2 earthquake 43 km SE of Pedro Bay, Alaska came in on March 23, 2026 at 21:57 UTC.
-This was a intermediate depth earthquake, focused at 122.7 km depth.
+A magnitude 2.2 seismic event took place 43 km SE of Pedro Bay, Alaska on March 23, 2026 at 21:57 UTC.
+The hypocenter lay at 122.7 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 59.466°, -153.656°.
+The epicenter is at 59.466°, -153.656°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23